Jkorah0/cse15l-lab-reports/lab1.md

 ---
 **Step 1: Account Set Up**

-First click this link: https://sdacs.ucsd.edu/~icc/index.php, then follow this tutorial to set up your password: (https://drive.google.com/file/d/17IDZn8Qq7Q0RkYMxdiIR0o6HJ3B5YqSW/view)
+First click [here](https://sdacs.ucsd.edu/~icc/index.php), then follow this [tutorial](https://drive.google.com/file/d/17IDZn8Qq7Q0RkYMxdiIR0o6HJ3B5YqSW/view) to set up your password:

 **Step 2: Downloading VS Code**

 In order to do the lab, we will need to download VS Code.
-To do this click this https://code.visualstudio.com/ and follow the steps depending on the OS of your device.
+To do this click [this](https://code.visualstudio.com/) and follow the steps depending on the OS of your device.
 The final product once you open VS code should look like this:

 ![Image](vs.png)